DokusCore/DokusCore--Boats/README.md

 ---
 # Installation
 Simply extract the `DokusCore--Boats` into your `resources` folder, <br>
 and start it via `ensure DokusCore--Boats`.
-Then go to the Config.lua <br>
+Then go to the Modules.lua <br>
 file of `DokusCore` itself and at `_Modules = { Boats }` set it to `true`.
 If left to `false` the core will create its own character on ID 1 and not the multi characters plugin

 ---
 # Plugin Information
-INFO NEEDS TO BE ADDED!
+THIS PLUGIN IS IN DEVELOPMENT!

 ---
 # Features